GI-6301 + radiation

 Clinical trial of GI-6301 (yeast-brachyury vaccine) versus placebo in combination with radiotherapy in locally advanced, unresectable chordoma

-Researchers at the National Cancer Institute in Bethesda, Maryland, are now enrolling patients in a Phase 2 clinical trial evaluating whether a therapeutic vaccine called GI-6301 given in combination with radiation is more effective than radiation alone in causing tumor regression or preventing tumor progression.
+Researchers at the National Cancer Institute in Bethesda, Maryland, are now enrolling patients in a Phase 2 Research studies involving human subjects that are done to test whether a treatment is safe, and how well it will work to treat a specific disease. evaluating whether a therapeutic vaccine called GI-6301 given in combination with radiation is more effective than radiation alone in causing tumor regression or preventing tumor progression.

 The trial is designed specifically for chordoma patients 18 years and older with inoperable tumor, residual tumor following surgery, or locally recurrent tumor who are planning to have radiation.

 Radiotherapy is a standard treatment option for chordoma patients with residual or inoperable tumor.
 However, the majority of chordomas that are not fully resected will eventually progress after radiation.
 Research in other cancers suggests that the combination of radiation plus therapies that stimulate the immune system can have powerful antitumor effects.
 Therefore, in this trial, researchers are seeking to determine whether stimulating the immune system to target chordoma in combination with radiation can cause tumor shrinkage and/or prevent further tumor growth to a greater degree than radiation alone.